ABIDE IN THE DOCTRINE OF CHRIST

 Many believers today who started well the Christian race have fallen and drifted away because they failed to continue in the doctrine or teaching of Christ, which was once for all delivered to the early apostles of Christ and passed down in the Church.

 Even though you believe in Christ Jesus and confess Him as your personal Saviour and Lord, yet if you fail to abide in His word or teaching, you are not regarded by the Lord Jesus as one of His disciples.

 The Lord Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.”
 (John 8:31 NKJV).

-It is, therefore, crucial for you to understand what it means to abide in the word, teaching, or doctrine of Christ and how you can abide in the doctrine of Christ.
+It is therefore very important for you to understand what it actually means to abide in the word, teaching or doctrine of Christ and how you can abide in the doctrine of Christ.

 First, it is very crucial to understand that the doctrine or teaching of Christ has been once for all delivered to the early apostles of Christ.